microsoftgraph/msgraph-sdk-php/UPGRADING.md

 # New Features

-## Authentication Provider support
+## Authentication and Access Token Management
-Version 2 introduces an Authentication Provider that handles the fetching, caching and refreshing of tokens ensuring all your requests are always authenticated.
+Version 2 handles the fetching, caching and refreshing of tokens ensuring all your requests are always authenticated.

-The Authentication Provider provided wraps around PHP League's [OAuth 2.0 client](https://oauth2-client.thephpleague.com/) hence its name - `PhpLeagueAuthenticationProvider`.
-The `PhpLeagueAuthenticationProvider` currently supports the `client_credentials`, `authorization_code` and `on_behalf_of` OAuth 2.0 flows.
-It also supports using certificate-based client authentication alongside secret-based client authentication.
+A `TokenRequestContext` object is provided for the various OAuth 2.0 flows: `client_credentials`(for application permissions), `authorization_code`(for delegated permissions) and `on_behalf_of` with the device code flow soon to be added.

+When initialising the Graph client, a `TokenRequestContext` object for your desired OAuth flow needs to be initialised and passed to the `GraphServiceClient` constructor alongside an optional list of scopes.

+The scopes default to `https://graph.microsoft.com/.default`.

+The token is cached and refreshed when needed.

 ```php